-The Commission's attendance policy will be as follows.
-According to SEC 4.123 (c) of the Charter:

-- "Any member whom the Commission certifies to have missed three regularly scheduled meetings of the Commission in any six month period without prior authorization of the Commission shall be deemed to have resigned from the Commission effective on the date of the written certification from the Commission." - 2.
-"Missing" a meeting means any of the following: being absent at a meeting; exiting a meeting any time before a meeting is adjourned, without returning. - 3.
+- According to SEC 4.123 (c) of the Charter: "Any member whom the Commission certifies to have missed three regularly scheduled meetings of the Commission in any six month period without prior authorization of the Commission shall be deemed to have resigned from the Commission effective on the date of the written certification from the Commission." - 2.
+A Commissioner is considered to have "missed a meeting" if they: are absent from a meeting; exit a meeting at any time before a meeting is adjourned, without notice or returning. - 3.
 A Youth Commissioner arriving after the roll call and quorum is called, will be marked tardy.
-Every two tardies will be equated to one unexcused absence. - 4.
-To authorize an absence, a Youth Commissioner must inform Commission staff and the Chair as early as possible of their upcoming absence.
+Every two unexcused tardies will be equated to one unexcused absence.
+Tardies may be excused if it meets the following reasons: - a) Physical impediments or delays to arriving on time; - b) Excusable reasons that fall under Chapter IV, Section A, Subsection 5b of these Bylaws; - c) Or at the discretion of the full Commission or Committee. - 4.
+To authorize an absence, a Youth Commissioner must inform Commission staff and the Chair 72 hours in advance of the meeting start time, unless an immediate emergency is presented.
 At the beginning of each full commission meeting, during the call to order and roll call for attendance, the Chair may invite motions to authorize the absence of an absent commissioner who provided sufficient advance notice.
 The full Commission shall have the authority to authorize an upcoming absence by simple majority vote.
 The Commission shall not have the power to authorize more than 3 absences per member per term.
-If an absence is not authorized by the Commission, that absence hereby counts as a "missed" meeting. - 5.
-The Commission shall have the ultimate authority on authorizing / not authorizing absences.
-To have a fair and consistent policy which respects all Youth Commissioners, staff, and those who the Youth Commission represents, the following should be used as guiding principles: - a) Youth Commissioners requesting an excused absence should do so as far in advance of the meeting they will be absent from as possible, at least 72 hours in advance.
-Only in extreme circumstances (e.g. medical or family emergency) should there be an exception. - b) Youth Commissioners should only be excused for mandatory responsibilities. - c) All mandatory cultural and/or religious responsibilities should be respected and excused equally.
+If an absence is not authorized by the Commission, that absence hereby counts as an "unexcused absence". - The Commission shall have the authority on authorizing or not authorizing absences for both the full Youth Commission and committees.
+To have a fair and consistent policy which respects all

+Youth Commissioners, staff, and those who the Youth Commission represents, the following should be used as guiding principles: